MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/manage/Manage-Hyper-V-integration-services.md

 Start or stop services using [`Start-Service`](https://technet.microsoft.com/library/hh849825.aspx) or [`Stop-Service`](https://technet.microsoft.com/library/hh849790.aspx).

-For example, to disable Windows PowerShell Direct, run `Stop-Service -Name vmicvmsession`.
+For example, to turn off Windows PowerShell Direct, run `Stop-Service -Name vmicvmsession`.

 ## Start and stop an integration service from a Linux guest